-A gluten free diet for life is the only treatment for coeliac disease.
-Once someone is diagnosed, their GP should refer them to a dietitian to help guide them through the initial steps of changing their diet.
-It may take a while until their diet sorted out but with perseverance they will get there.
-Coeliac UK also has a wealth of information on its website www.coeliac.org.uk.
+A strict gluten free diet for life is the only treatment for coeliac disease.
+Once someone is diagnosed, their GP should refer them to a dietitian, who can help them adapt to their new diet.

 By switching to a gluten free diet, the gut damage caused by eating gluten will start to heal.
 The amount of time the gut takes to heal varies between people; and can take between six months and up to five years.
 However, people should start to feel better in the first few weeks after starting the gluten free diet.
 The health risks associated with coeliac disease are minimised as long as a gluten free diet is adhered to for life.